almahamud1234/llm-semantic-evaluator/Documentation/Project.md

 - **HTML dashboard** — auto-opens in browser with metric cards, score distribution charts, category breakdown, and a per-test heatmap table
 - **Zero-friction provider switching** — change `Provider` in `appsettings.json`, no code changes required
 - **Robust error handling** — API timeouts are caught per-run, counted as failures, and the suite continues
-- **31 unit tests** — file handling, cosine similarity formula, score parsing, and configuration validation
+- **85 unit tests across 6 groups** — file handling, cosine similarity, embedding validation, LLM judge validation, report generation, and test runner logic; all external dependencies are mocked with Moq so the full suite runs in under 5 seconds without any API key or internet connection
 ---

 ## System Requirements